-All Subscriber information and evidences needed to be verified in accordance with the certificate policy are verified by the RA.
+All Subject and/or Subscriber information and evidences needed to be verified in accordance with the certificate policy are verified by the RA.
 Additional information given by the Subscriber, which do not affect the certificate content or relevant authorization, is not verified.